ericoporto/ags-manual-wiki/GeneralSettings.md

     automatically add a marker to inventory item cursors to help the player see where the active hotspot is on the cursor.
 May either draw simple crosshair using told colors, or use specified sprite.
+-   **Inventory item cursor hotspot marker crosshair color** - the primary color of the item cursor hotspot marker.
+-   **Inventory item cursor hotspot marker dot color** - the secondary color of the item cursor hotspot marker.
+-   **Inventory item cursor hotspot marker sprite** - the sprite number to use for the item cursor hotspot marker.
 -   **Override built-in inventory window click handling** - AGS has some built-in processing of Inventory Window GUI controls, whereby a right-click will Look at the item, and a left click will select it